 Borates work differently than most other insecticides, termiticides and even other borate products on the market today.
 For starters, it isn’t applied to the soil but to the structure itself.
 Secondly, it isn’t just a repellent or a bait but a little bit of each.
-As soon as beetles and ants attempt to consume treated wood they die.
+As soon as beetles and termites attempt to consume treated wood they die.
 Subterranean termites won’t even try to eat treated wood and if they attempt to build a tube on treated wood, the termites start to die.
 This alerts the termite colony and they abandon the wood.
 (For more on the background of how Borates work, read The Science Behind Bora-Care.)

 Borates are applied directly onto wood surfaces, concrete, plumbing penetrations, expansion joints and foundation penetrations.
 Borates then penetrate the wood, protecting it throughout.
 Because Borates’ active ingredient is a natural mineral salt, it doesn’t break down over time.
 Borates remains in the wood for the life of the wood.
 By keeping the wood sealed or protected from moisture as in the wall voids of a structure, you eliminate the need for retreatment.
 Soil treatments are not only more difficult to apply, they lose their effectiveness over time – then a costly retreatment becomes necessary every 5 to 10 years.
 Borates are made with natural elements that are already present in the environment.